blancard/blancard.github.io/_posts/2018-11-08-natalie-and-julian-1.markdown

 date:   2018-11-29 09:49:50 -0500
 categories: fiction
 contentType: fiction
+desc: Natalie, Julian, and the Little Star
 ---

-Natalie, Julian, and the Little Star

 One morning, Natalie and Julian, who were sister and brother, were kicked out of their house.